scoskey/m503/index.md

 ### Exams 30%

 We will have three take-home quizzes to be completed individually.
+These will take place during the 5th week, 10th week, and finals week.

 ## Disclaimer